Freight Shipping from Omaha to Long Beach

 How much does it cost to ship freight from Omaha to Long Beach?

-Full truckload (FTL) rates from Omaha, NE to Long Beach, CA currently range from $3,689-$4,547 for a standard dry van load over the 1,716-mile route.
+Full truckload (FTL) rates from Omaha, NE to Long Beach, CA currently range $3,689-$4,547 (roughly $2.16-$2.65 per mile over 1,716 miles).
 LTL shipments typically cost $1,144-$1,859 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Omaha to Long Beach?